tpadilla10117/amazon-clone/README.md

 `brew install stripe/stripe-cli/stripe` -> installed the Stripe CLI with homebrew `npm install micro`
 `npm install firebase-admin`
+`npm install moment` -> A JavaScript date library for parsing, validating, manipulating, and formatting dates

 <!-- Data fetched from Fakestore APi, which is a REST API -->